Meet Workers Compensation Attorney Anthony Mistretta

 Prior to joining Edgar Snyder & Associates, Attorney Mistretta represented injured workers at other law firms for nearly a decade.
-He recently worked in the health insurance industry, where he served as a legal advisor and lobbyist in Washington D.C. for federal healthcare reform.What is the biggest lesson you've learned since becoming an attorney?
+He previously worked in the health insurance industry, where he served as a legal advisor and lobbyist in Washington D.C. for the Affordable Care Act.What is the biggest lesson you've learned since becoming an attorney?

 Since becoming an attorney, I've learned just how big of an impact the work we do has on peoples' lives.
 The work comp system can bankrupt families and ruin lives when insurance companies deny people the compensation they deserve.
 In many cases, our clients need us to fight for them so they don't lose their homes or so they can keep food on their tables.Attorney Mistretta